Tar command options and syntax explained

 #tar -cvf files.tar a b c d f

-adding multiple files to an archive
+adding multiple files to the archive

 #tar -cvf data.tar testdir